tweag/topiary/docs/book/src/reference/capture-names/index.md

 formatted, by annotating nodes with "capture names" that define formatting directives.

-This chapter documents all the capture names recognised by Topiary to drive formatting.
+This chapter assumes you are already familiar with the [Tree-sitter query language][tree-sitter-query] and documents all the capture names recognised by Topiary to drive formatting.

 ## Example